deepinv/deepinv/paper/paper.md

 # Perspectives

-DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress (release v0.3.2).
-The community is continuously contributing more methods, such as more realistic physics operators and more advanced training techniques, which reflect the state-of-the-art in imaging with deep learning, addressing the needs and interests of researchers and practitioners alike.
+DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress.
+The community is continuously contributing more methods reflecting state-of-the-art in imaging with deep learning, addressing the needs and interests of researchers and practitioners.

 # Acknowledgements

-J. Tachella acknowledges support by the French National Research Agency (Agence Nationale de la Recherche) grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.
+J. Tachella acknowledges support by the French ANR grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA DeepInverse project.
 M. Terris acknowledges support by the BrAIN grant (ANR-20-CHIA-0016).
 F. Sarron, P. Weiss, M.H.
-Nguyen were supported by the ANR Micro-Blind ANR-21-CE48-0008.
+Nguyen were supported by ANR Micro-Blind ANR-21-CE48-0008.
-T. Moreau was supported from a national grant attributed to the ExaDoST project of the NumPEx PEPR program, under the reference ANR-22-EXNU-0004.
+T. Moreau was supported by the ExaDoST project under NumPEx PEPR (ANR-22-EXNU-0004).
-J. Hertrich is supported by the German Research Foundation (DFG) with project number 530824055.
+J. Hertrich is supported by DFG (project 530824055).
 Z. Hu acknowledges funding from the Swiss National Science Foundation (grant PZ00P2_216211).
-Thomas Davies is supported by UKRI EPSRC (grants EP/V006134/1 and EP/V006177/1).
+T. Davies is supported by UKRI EPSRC (grants EP/V006134/1, EP/V006177/1).
-S. Neumayer acknowledges funding from the German Research Foundation (DFG) with project number 543939932.
+S. Neumayer acknowledges funding from DFG (project 543939932).
-We thank the [BASP Laboratory at Heriot-Watt University](https://basp.site.hw.ac.uk/) for insightful discussions, and their contribution on the radio astronomy application.
+We thank the [BASP Laboratory at Heriot-Watt University](https://basp.site.hw.ac.uk/) for insightful discussions and contributions to the radioastronomy application.
-The authors acknowledge the Jean-Zay high-performance computing center, using HPC resources from GENCI-IDRIS (Grants 2021-AD011012210, 2024-AD011015191).
+The authors acknowledge the Jean-Zay HPC (GENCI-IDRIS grants 2021-AD011012210, 2024-AD011015191).

 # References